MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 In rare cases, you might need to provide a **Boolean** value for a switch parameter.
-To provide a **Boolean** value for a switch parameter in the value of the File parameter, enclose the parameter name and value in curly braces, such as the following: `-File .\Get-Script.ps1 {-All:$False}`.
+To provide a **Boolean** value for a switch parameter in the value of the File parameter, if you are in **cmd.exe**, enclose the parameter name and value in curly braces, such as the following:
+`-File .\Get-Script.ps1 {-All:$False}`.
+If you are in a PowerShell host, use the **Command** parameter without using curly braces, such as the following:
+`powershell -Command {.\Get-Script.ps1 -All:$False}`.

 #### -ExecutionPolicy \<ExecutionPolicy\>